 As mentioned, the rule is to use a before words that start with a consonant sound and an before words that begin with a vowel sound.
 This can be tricky because some words that start with consonants don’t start with a consonant sound; the same is true of some words that start with vowels.
 The first letter of the word honor, for example, is a consonant, but it’s unpronounced.
 Despite its spelling, the word honor begins with a vowel sound.
 Therefore, we use an.
 Consider the example sentence below for an illustration of this concept.

-Incorrect: My mother is honest woman.
+Incorrect: My mother is a honest woman.

 Correct: My mother is an honest woman.